rotisserie-christian/terminalchat/README.md

 # Terminal Chat

 A terminal-based chat interface for local language models.
-It's meant to be a simple and free system for brainstorming ideas with total privacy.
+It has rag and saving features, disabled by default but easily customizable.
+It's meant to be a simple harness for getting started with whatever you want to make.

 ## Installation